 New Employee

 After a new employee is recruited the HR Assistant raises an internal requisition for PPE for the New Employee.
-The Configured PPE matrix will then be used to determine the relevant PPE equipment to issue and the applicable anniversary dates for Equipment issued.
+The Configured PPE matrix will then be used to determine the relevant PPE to issue and the applicable anniversary dates for Equipment issued.

 The Request is forwarded to the Head of Section (HR Officer) for Approval.
 Once the approval has been granted the request will be routed to Stores (Accounting Assistant -Inventory for issuing).